anaelleltd/nova-spektr-static/codex/codex.md

 ### Requirements for III Dan

-- **Promotion should involve an in-person grading** during which superiors may invite the individual to answer specific questions concerning their contributions.
+- **Promotion should involve an in-person evaluation ~~grading~~** during which superiors may invite the individual to answer specific questions concerning their contributions.
 - Defense should include a conversation on the philosophic principles and their relation to the technology where they demonstrate expert knowledge confidently and betray no misinterpretations.
 They should be able to confidently defend the existence of Polkadot, compared to other projects in the same industry as well as its wider place in society.
 - Substantial presence in defending or advocating Polkadot outside of the ecosystem.
 This may take one of several forms: at least three published long-form semi-technical articles concerning Polkadot; substantial presence on social media used by other industry participants; presence within conferences or publications of a specific academic or industrial discipline.
 - Demonstrable presence of knowledge sharing within the ecosystem.
 This may take several forms: an ecosystem presentation on Polkadot or some component of it; activity on the Polkadot community forum or chat channels; activity on Polkadot-related developer forums such as StackExchange.
 The medium is not important; the impact is everything.